Pelvic Prolapse Treatment in North Jersey

 2) http://www.pelvicorganprolapsesupport.org/pelvic-organ-prolapse-help-andhope/ Downloaded 10.17.

-Schedule Your Pelvic Organ Prolapse Treatment with Dr. Ghomi Today!
+Schedule Your Consultation for Pelvic Prolapse Treatment in North Jersey

-To explore which treatment option is best for you and your case of pelvic organ prolapse, contact Dr. Ali Ghomi to visit his urogynecology office in Wayne, NJ today.
-To schedule an appointment, call us at (862) 657-3150 or request an appointment online.
+To explore which treatment option is best for you and your case of pelvic organ prolapse, contact Dr. Ali Ghomi for specialized diagnosis and treatment for your condition.
+To schedule your consultation at our urogynecology office in North Jersey, please call (862) 657-3150 or request an appointment through our secure online form.